ValentinViennot/misterw97.github.io/index.md

 > "The most valuable thing you can make is a mistake - you can't learn anything from being perfect." - Adam Osbourne

 Welcome to my portfolio of projects and contributions!
 In this section, you'll find a selection of my most significant and noteworthy work.
 From side projects to school assignments, each of these projects showcases my passion for innovation, problem-solving, and making a real impact in the world.
-Whether you're looking for inspiration, guidance, or simply want to learn more about my work, I invite you to explore these projects and discover the magic that happens when creativity and technical expertise come together.
-Let's talk!
+Whether you're looking for inspiration, guidance, or simply want to learn more about my work: Let's talk!

 <!-- First one is the most recent active one.
 Some of them link to a more detailed README, some are just a title and a short description...
 There's no ground rule! -->